setu-standards/documentation/app/docs/inlenersbeloning/usage-notes/conditions.md

 The list of defined condition types is maintained as a codelist here: [SETU Condition types](https://setu.semantic-treehouse.nl/codelist/Codelist_89d3b9a9-8927-45de-b578-1cf96a90e6a3).

 ## Example json
 The example below gives an impression of how the `conditions` element is used.
-It specifies 3 conditions that apply the overtime allowance.
+It specifies 3 conditions that apply to the overtime allowance.
 A worker needs to meet ALL 3 conditions for the allowance to apply.

 ```json
 "conditions": [{